azusaw/db-driven-web-app/README.md

 python3 -m pytest
 ```

+---

-## Deploy to Heroku
+### Deploy to Heroku

-Create setting files for `Heroku`. <br/>
+Create setting files for `Heroku`.
 `Requirement.txt` must be re-created each time new library is installed by pip.

+The integration between Heroku and Github is already set up, so a push to the main branch of this repogitory is triggered and deployed automatically.

 ```commandline
 echo "web: gunicorn app:app --log-file=-" > Procfile